There is a lot of confusion when it comes to what coffee drink you should have. Espresso or just regular old coffee?

 The more coffee you brew, the longer the brewing time will be, but this is not the case for espresso.

-Espresso coffee is always made within those few seconds for optimal extraction.
+Espresso coffee is always made within the same extraction range for optimal results.

 Tip: If you want to learn how to brew coffee at home, you can check out my beginner’s guide to brewing coffee.